Category Archives: Iraqi Refugees

 Cleansing of Neighborhoods in Iraq?

-This is a claim published today by Reuters: Satellite images taken at night show heavily Sunni Arab neighborhoods of Baghdad began emptying before a U.S. troop surge in 2007, graphic evidence of ethnic cleansing that preceded a drop in violence, … Continue reading
+Satellite images taken at night show heavily Sunni Arab neighborhoods of Baghdad began emptying before a U.S. troop surge in 2007, graphic evidence of ethnic cleansing that preceded a drop in violence, according to a report published on Friday.

-Leave a Comment
+Leave a comment

 Filed under Humanitarian, Iraq, Iraqi Refugees, Middle East Politics